How to Setup MongoDB for Demo

 Launch the author and publish AEM instances, if necessary.

-If AEM was running before MongoDB was started, then the AEM instances will need to be restarted.
+If AEM was running before MongoDB was started, then the AEM instances must be restarted.

 Follow the instructions on the main documentation page: MSRP - MongoDB Common Store

-To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, as well as view the UGC in MongoDB and Solr:
+To test and verify the MongoDB common store, post a comment on the publish instance and view it on the author instance, and view the UGC in MongoDB and Solr:

 1. On the publish instance, browse to the Community Components Guide page and select the Comments component.